-- 12. The information EDC will require in connection with its review of a project will vary depending on the category classification, type, scale and location of the project as well as the scope of the potential risks and impacts associated with the project. - 13.
-EDC will not distinguish with respect to its informational requirements for projects located in particular countries, however, EDC may take into consideration the strength of local legislation and public institutional oversight on a case-by-case basis when requesting information. - 14.
+- 13. The information EDC will require in connection with its review of a project will vary depending upon the category into which the project has been classified by EDC. - 14.
 In all cases, the submission to EDC of existing documentation is encouraged to improve the efficiency of the review process and minimize duplication of effort.
 Where an analysis of a project's potential environmental and social effects is has been conducted by an IFI, EDC may consider such analysis of the project in conducting its own review. - 15.
+Where a project is located in any of Canada, France, Germany, Italy, Japan, the United Kingdom or the United States of America and EDC is satisfied that the project has been designed in compliance with host country requirements, EDC may determine that it requires no additional information in respect of the project beyond that required for categorization. - 16.
 Where EDC determines that it is unable to obtain sufficient information to conduct its review of a project, EDC will decline to enter into a transaction related to such project.